-Once you have completed your programme you will need to complete the End of Project Report to let us know how the programme went, any changes that you made to your original plans and whether you have any funds remaining.
+Once you have completed your project you will need to complete the End of Project Report to let us know how the project went, any changes that you made to your original plans and whether you have any funds remaining.
 This Report template will be available through your account on the online portal.
-Once this is received by us and checked by your assessing officer, the final payment of 10% of total grant any will be made.
+Once this is received by us and checked by your assessing officer, any outstanding payments will be made.